Treatment of bumblebee stings and allergies

 De Groot, H. Allergie voor insecten, Huisarts en Wetenschap 2002; 45 (7): 362-7.

 De Groot, H. Allergy to bumble bees.
 Curr Opin Allergy Clin Immunol 2006; 6: 294-7.

 A printed poster showing the images is available from Koppert.
-This poster is also available as a download (URL).
+This poster is also available as a download.

-Tip: Make a note on the poster of the contact information for seeking medical assistance and emergency medical treatment.
+Tip: Add the contact information for seeking medical assistance and emergency medical treatment on the poster.